 “Look for avenues outside of school.
 If kids feel comfortable and competent in relationships in other parts of their lives, that is a huge boost,” McElhaney recommends.

-While the vast majority of teenagers will successfully negotiate their social lives, there are times when parents need to be concerned—or at least pay close attention.
+While the vast majority of teenagers will successfully negotiate their social lives and have solid teen friendships, there are times when parents need to be concerned—or at least pay close attention.
 And one of these times is when teenagers try too hard to fit into a particular crowd.

 “When your child is miserable because they have no friends, it might be time to get help,” Schneps says.

 Just make sure this isn’t merely a few days of the blues.
 “In normal adolescence, mood fluctuates,” Damour notes.
 “I would look for sustained downs before seeking professional help.
 When teenagers complain, don’t assume they’re always looking for solutions; sometimes they just need to dump.
-If you’re not sure how to respond, ask your teens whether they want your help or just want you to listen?’”
+Not sure how to respond?
+Ask your teens whether they want your help or just want you to listen.”

-But at the end of the day, Your Teen’s experts stress that the number one goal is to support your teenager’s social journey, even if it’s different than your own.
+But at the end of the day, Your Teen’s experts stress that the number one goal is to support your teenager’s social journey.
+Even if that journey is different than your own.